rkhetani/Galaxy_IDC2017/lessons/Galaxy_RNA-Seq.md

 * Become familiar with the terminology and tools used
 * Become familiar with the Galaxy analysis interface

 [Galaxy](http://usegalaxy.org) is an integrated tool management system with a user-friendly graphical user interface (GUI).
 It is designed for running multiple bioinformatics tools on genomic data in a single point-and-click environment.
 In this tutorial we are going to get acquainted with Galaxy.
-If you are interested in learning more about the system or setting up your own copy we have provided additional links to online courses and public instances on the [resource page](/resources).
+If you are interested in learning more about the system or setting up your own copy we recommend the [Galaxy in the Cloud documentation](https://new.galaxyproject.org/Admin/GetGalaxy/).

-This first session will familiarize you with the system, and we will be using the same principles during the various sequencing modules of the workshops.
-We’ll see how to access Galaxy from your machine, get oriented and perform some basic tasks.
+This morning, we’ll see how to access Galaxy from your machine, get oriented and perform some basic tasks.
 Because genomic data is usually very large and the bioinformatics tools which we use tend to take a very long time to execute, it is a good idea to be running the data analysis on a dedicated computer system (a compute cluster) as opposed to on your own laptop or machine.
 This is why in this tutorial series we will be using Galaxy running on a remote machine (“in the Cloud” using [Amazon's EC2 environment](http://aws.amazon.com/ec2/)) which has been set up for you.
 This environment on the Cloud will be accessible to you for the duration of this session.

 ## Accessing Galaxy

 In order for you to be able to access Galaxy on your assigned dedicated machine on the Cloud, you have been given a web or IP address in the form of A.B.C.D where A, B, C and D are numbers separated by dots.

-You will find the current IP address at the top of our [resource page](../resources).
-You will need it in order to access Galaxy from the web browser on your laptop.

 ## The Galaxy interface